 SPIRITUS SUPERIORIBUS SUBLATUS EST

 The ideal base for a photopolymer plate is a perfectly flat, hard, impervious substrate.
 Aluminium fits the bill nicely, being readily machinable, stable and durable.
-The 9" x 12" plate above we machined from 25mm aircraft-grade aluminium and it does the job perfectly.
+The 9" x 12" plate above was machined from 25mm aircraft-grade aluminium, anodised then laser-etched with a grill for easy alignment of plates.
+Prices below.

 The standard photopolymer plate has a thickness of 0.95mm or 0.0374".
 To make this type high (0.918" - the standard height for lead type and plates outside Europe) requires a combination of base and adhesive of 0.8806".
 With an adhesive layer of 0.005", the base height should then be 0.8756".
 As the machining tolerance is generally +/- 0.001" it's better to be slightly under than over height, especially if a forme combines both lead type and photopolymer plate.
 It's easy to slip a thin sheet of packing under the base to get the correct height.